 These aims are simple, and we want to achieve these together.
-This is why the society is set up so all members own the society in equal shares.
+This is why the society is set up so all individual paying members own the society in equal shares.
 Directors will not get fat cat salaries or any dividends and they will own things on the same basis as all society members.
 The society however does want to be profitable and sustainable, for obvious reasons, but where all members have an equal voice

 “to support and promote the craft beer industry”

 “to educate people about craft beer and how to identify crap”

 “to encourage more men and woman to drink great tasting beer”